-Your employee may pass on a ‘fit note’ from their GP or doctor.
-This will tell you how their health could affect the way they perform at work.3 It may include advice about changes you could make to facilitate their return to work.4 These changes could include the following.5
+Your employee may pass on a ‘fit note’ (sometimes called a ‘sick note’) from their doctor.
+This will tell you how their health could affect the way they perform at work.3 It may include advice about changes you could make to facilitate their return to work.4 These changes could include the following5

-- Coming back to work gradually – having a phased approach to increasing their work tasks, and the amount of hours they work.
+- coming back to work gradually – having a phased approach to increasing their work tasks, and the number of hours they work.

-- Altering working hours – the amount of hours or the times of day.
+- altering working hours – the number of hours or the times of day.

-Once you have the fit note, it’s up to you and the employee to talk about specific changes needed in their individual circumstances.
+Once you have the fit note, it’s up to you and your employee to talk about specific changes needed in their individual circumstances.

 Agreeing a return-to-work plan

-While the employee is still away, it’s really helpful to agree a ‘return to work’ plan with them.6This might include a suggested date for their return, and any changes that you might need to make to their workplace or role.7
+While your employee is still away, it’s really helpful to agree a return to work plan with them.6This might include a suggested date for their return, and any changes that you might need to make to their workplace or role.7

 Discuss the doctor’s advice from the fit note with your employee.
-Where you can, try to adapt their work based on the doctor’s advice.8 Some helpful changes could include:9
+Where you can, try to adapt their work based on this advice.8 Some helpful changes could include:9

 - making physical adaptations to the workplace